NEW BOOK - Have You Ever Looked - Available Now

 The morning light fails to break over the horizon, the darkness unwilling to release its grip on the coming day.
 Even the moon stands tall, peeking over the forested valley, framed low in the stone window.
 I hear the men in the foyer below, but make no attempt to move.
 They can do me no harm that I wouldn’t wish upon myself already.
 Their horses neigh from outside, sensing something sinister that they instinctually understand.

-The Constable noticed first.
+The constable noticed first.
 After entering the estate, the world fell silent.
-The front doors remained open but the entry carried no echo, no noise whatsoever.
-He reached forward and touched the Inspectors shoulder.
+The front door remained open but the entry carried no echo, no noise.
+He reached forward and touched the inspector’s shoulder.

-The Inspector panned the front room from floor to ceiling without response.
-A coupled scream erupted from outside, a tortured cry of agony that lasted but a moment.
-The men spun their heels stumbling over one another as they bolted for the door.
+A coupled scream erupted from outside, breaking the silence.
+The men spun on their heels stumbling over one another as they bolted for the door.

-The carriage horses lay on the ground, motionless, tangled in their harnesses.
-The Inspector pushed past the Constable, cautiously working down the steps approaching the animals.
-At the third step he stopped in his tracks.
+The horses lay on the ground, motionless, tangled in their harnesses.
+The inspector guardedly approached the animals.

 “Stay there Higgins.
 Do not come forward.”